DS Tucanae: Stellar system

 DS Tucanae is a visual binary.
 The binary consists of a G6V primary and a K3V secondary separated by 5 ".
 Based on radial velocity measurements it was suggested that the secondary itself is a binary, but later studies could not find evidence for this claim.

 Together with the red dwarf 2MASS J23321028–6926537, DS Tucanae might be a triple stellar system.
 This star shares a similar distance and similar proper motions.
 It is separated 113,000 astronomical units from DS Tuc.

 Physical properties

-In 1996, analysis of the Hipparcos data showed that the star is a variable star.
-It was given its variable star designation in 1999.
+In 1996, analysis of the Hipparcos data showed that the star is variable.
+It was given its variable-star designation in 1999.

 High levels of magnetic activity, a strong 6708Å lithium line, and the position on the color-magnitude diagram, slightly above the main sequence, strongly support a young age of the system.
 The primary star is emitting a frequent and powerful (up to 5-8×10^{34} ergs) X-ray flares.

 Both components of the binary are main sequence stars.
 The primary has a mass very similar to the Sun, but slightly cooler and smaller, meaning it is only 72% as luminous as the Sun.
 The secondary is only 84% as massive as the Sun and only 33% as luminous.